 - Provide proof of having met the competency requirements (1400 hours of practice in the last 5 years);

 - Pay the required fees and any other payments owed to the CRPNBC;

-- Attest that they are in compliance with the HPA, regulations, CRPNBC bylaws and any regulatory conditions imposed;
+- Attest that you are in compliance with the Health Professions Act, regulations, CRPNBC bylaws and any regulatory conditions imposed;

 - Provide evidence of good character and fitness to practice; and